jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

 **List PHP changes to be manually synced.**

 Create an overview issue of all the changes from the `lib` and `phpunit` folders that need to be manually synced.

-Using git blame, find the authors of those changes and ping them to create Core PRs for each change.
+There is now automation available in the Gutenberg repo to create the contents of this Issue for you:

+*   Create an issue with the WP version number in the title, e.g. “Backports for WP x.x”.
+Add the label “🤖 Sync Backport Changelog”, and whenever trunk is updated, new entries in the [backport-changelog](https://github.com/WordPress/gutenberg/tree/trunk/backport-changelog) folder will be synced to this issue.
+*   Github will add link previews so it’s easy to see the status of each core PR.

 The PHP files in `block-library` package don’t need to be manually synced, as they are auto-generated in Core based on the npm package.